-However, delays over the relocation of the fish market to the new site on Shin-Toyosu island have meant that the underground tunnel portion of the arterial road that would connect to the Athletes Village will not be ready in time for the 2020 Olympics.The completion schedule of the underground tunnel is unclear.
+However, delays over the relocation of the fish market to the new site on Shin-Toyosu island have meant that the underground tunnel portion of the arterial road that would connect to the Athletes Village will not be ready in time for the 2020 Olympics.The completion schedule of the underground tunnel is unclear, although a later estimate put it at 2022.
 The only portion that will be completed in time will be an above-ground street with a number of traffic lights and only a few lanes.
 Traffic conditions would likely mean that a BRT system cannot operate efficiently and quickly as originally proposed.

 Tokyo’s bayside area has been gradually redeveloped from a former industrial and logistics district into an office district from the 1980s onwards.
 The catalyst for the redevelopment was the World City Expo Tokyo ’96 event that was scheduled to be held in the Ariake area.
 The expo was cancelled due to concerns over excessive public expenditure following the collapse of the economic bubble and the manmade islands sat dormant for the 1990s.
 In the early 2000s, Japan’s high-rise apartment boom saw the construction of a number of apartment towers on these islands in districts that were previously slated for office-use, turning the islands into residential districts.
 Without suitable transport options, however, the future potential of some of these districts will be limited.